Sword Arts

 The Art of Drawing the Sword

-Iai (pronounced e-eye) is the traditional Japanese martial art focused on the precise drawing of the sword.
-The focus, balance, and control learned through these arts dramatically enhances you as an individual.
+Iai focuses on not only the precise drawing of the sword, but also on the practitioner as an individual.
+The focus, balance, and control learned through the art dramatically enhances us overall.

 Iaido vs Iaijutsu